Gunterinos/dim-bridge-seminar/README.md

 ~~```unzip dimbridge-dataset.zip```~~
 ~~A new dataset/ directory will show up~~

-1.Download dataset from Box, unzip it, and place the images folder to the dataset/animals5/images: https://vanderbilt.app.box.com/s/jmmdgqsiqlyeacfv7453v1hu6ql2brrh
+1. Download images of animal5 dataset from Box, unzip it, and place the images folder to the dataset/animals5/images: https://vanderbilt.app.box.com/s/jmmdgqsiqlyeacfv7453v1hu6ql2brrh

 1. Use your favorite virtualenv*, install python dependencies: